davelively14/locorum/README.md

 - Create overview for each search
   - Project
   - Search
-- Show loading status for each search
-  - Display "loaded" when complete

 ## v0.4 to do list
 - Deprecate name of search from database